 This lasts for one semester.
 It is suitable for appropriately qualified healthcare professionals actively connected to clinical practice wishing to enhance their clinical skills.

 Previous study and experience

-You must have completed a relevant healthcare undergraduate programme/demonstrate evidence of studying at Level 6 and be an appropriately qualified healthcare professionals actively connected to clinical practice e.g.
+You must have completed a relevant healthcare undergraduate programme and be an appropriately qualified healthcare professionals actively connected to clinical practice e.g.

 Accreditation of Prior Learning (APL)

 We welcome applications from students who may not have formal/traditional entry criteria but who have relevant experience or the ability to pursue the course successfully.